Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative

-We explore the data-efficiency property of \tartan~methods even further by comparing the relatively data-poor versions of \etam~ and \metam~ above ($n = 10\times|\mathrm{Train}|$) to the DAPT and DAPT+TAPT variants trained on all the available domain data ($n^{\prime} \approx 10^4\times|\mathrm{Train}|$).
+We explore the data efficiency of \tartan~methods even further by comparing the relatively data-poor versions of \etam~ and \metam~ above ($n = 10\times|\mathrm{Train}|$) to the DAPT and DAPT+TAPT variants trained on all the available domain data ($n^{\prime} \approx 10^4 \times|\mathrm{Train}|$).
 We can see from Table \ref{table:dapt+tapt-results-full} that for the CS domain, our end-task aware variants come close to (ACL-ARC) and even supersede (SCIERC) the end-task agnostic variants though trained with $\approx 1000\times$ less data.
+For BIOMED domain (CHEMPROT task), increasing the amount of data drastically improves the performance of end-task agnostic variants compared to \etam~and \metam~trained on much less data.

-For BIOMED domain (CHEMPROT task), increasing the amount of data drastically improves the performance of end-task agnostic variants compared to \etam~and \metam~ trained on much less data. \cite{zhang2020you} show that different tasks exhibit sigmoid-like curves in terms of how much pre-training data is required to achieve good results before performance levels off.
-We contextualize Tables \ref{table:dapt+tapt-results-small} and \ref{table:dapt+tapt-results-full} within said work and posit that the CHEMPROT task requires much more data (compared to our other tasks) before performance begins to level off.
+\cite{zhang2020you} show that different tasks exhibit sigmoid-like curves in terms of how much pre-training data is required to achieve good results before performance levels off.
+We contextualize Tables \ref{table:dapt+tapt-results-small} and \ref{table:dapt+tapt-results-full} within said work and posit that the CHEMPROT task intrinsically requires much more data (compared to our other tasks) before performance begins to improve appreciably.